Hamas Cryptocurrency Donations Update | Seizures by Israel’s National Bureau for Counter Terror Financing (NBCTF)

 CipherTrace A cryptocurrency (or crypto currency) is a digital asset des...
 More Intelligence Update: 07/16/2021

 On July 1, Israel’s National Bureau for Counter Terror Financing (NBCTF) released a seizure order listing several cryptocurrency addresses across several blockchains associated with donation campaigns carried out by designated terrorist organization Hamas.
-In addition to Bitcoin is a digital currency (also called crypto-currency) ...
+In addition to The term "Bitcoin" can either refer to Bitcoin the network, ...
 More and Ethereum, the seizure order demonstrates that Hamas also collected donations in Tether, TRON, Cardano, XRP, and DOGE, indicating their attempts to break out from reliance on bitcoin after the US Department of Justice announced the seizure of $2 million in cryptocurrency from prominent terrorist groups, including al-Qaeda, ISIS, and Hamas in August 2020.

 This action comes on the heels of the armed conflict between Israel and Gaza in May of this year which resulted in an uptick in reported cryptocurrency donations to Hamas.
-This is the first terrorism financing-related cryptocurrency seizure in Israel and highlights the importance of A blockchain—the technology underlying bitcoin and other c...
+This is the first terrorism financing-related cryptocurrency seizure in Israel and highlights the importance of A blockchain is a shared digital ledger, or a continually up...
 More analysis in tracing the flow of funds to identify bad actors and counter terrorism financing.

 CipherTrace analysts identified further movement of funds belonging to al Qassam Brigades—the military wing of Hamas and OFAC-sanctioned entity—that have not been previously analyzed and not yet seized by the NBCTF.

-It appears that al Qassam Brigades [Hamas] withdrew some donation funds from their accounts at a large, global exchange between June 6 – 9, consolidated and redistributed a portion of those funds back into new deposit addresses, likely linked to new accounts, at the same global exchange.
+It appears that al Qassam Brigades [Hamas] withdrew some donation funds from their accounts at a large, global A business that allows customers to trade cryptocurrencies o...
+More between June 6 – 9, consolidated and redistributed a portion of those funds back into new deposit addresses, likely linked to new accounts, at the same global exchange.
 One plausible explanation for this transfer pattern is to attempt to avoid additional governmental scrutiny and or further seizure of their funds.

 Further analyses on additional Hamas clusters find that on June 14, funds moved through addresses not previously identified and then distributed into two additional identified global exchanges around July 2.